emalogajski/react-project1_expenses-tracker/README.md

 # react-project1_expenses-tracker
-This is a project from the Course by Maximillian Schwarzmüller called "React - The Complete Guide (incl Hooks, React Router Redux).
+This is a project from the course by Maximillian Schwarzmüller called "React - The Complete Guide (incl Hooks, React Router Redux).